5 Tips For Effective Family Bible Time Each Day

 *This post contains affiliate & referral links, meaning I may earn a small commission should you choose to purchase through post links.
 This is of course at no extra cost to you and helps keep the blog up and running!

-I’m not going to lie, there are times when we would go days without even opening God’s Word or teaching our daughter about Him.
+I’m not going to lie, there are times when we would go days without even opening God’s Word or teaching our daughter about the Bible.
 And I am no exception to the guilt that comes with that!

 Then there are the times when you do try and sit down to have an effective family Bible time, but keeping a toddler still is like trying to reign in a wild stallion!